StructuralMike/MMMM/readme.md

 - If insanity entrance, bombbag is always off and you have a starting flute.

 ## doors:
-- If doors, some wild dungeon items are guaranteed
+- If door_shuffle is not vanilla:
-- If doors, dungeon counters are always on
+- - dungeon counters are always on
+- - trap_door_mode is set to boss
+- - itensity is set to 3

 ## pottery:
 - If any dungeon pottery is on, 'dungeon_counter' is on.